FluxML/ParameterSchedulers.jl/docs/tutorials/optimizers.md

 ## Working with Flux optimizers

-!!! danger
+!!! warning
     Currently, we are porting `ScheduledOptim` to Flux.jl.
-Until that is complete, you will need to manually copy the code in `src/optimizers.jl`.
+    It may be renamed once it is ported out of this package.

 While the approaches above can be helpful when dealing with fine-grained training loops, it is usually simpler to just use a [`ScheduledOptim`](#).
 {cell=optimizers}